-The Financial Institutions (Resolution) Ordinance (Cap.
-628) applies because we are considered as a within-scope financial institution.
-As a result, in serious circumstances in which the Hong Kong Monetary Authority considers that we are no longer viable, the Hong Kong Monetary Authority, in its capacity as the relevant resolution authority under the Financial Institutions (Resolution) Ordinance, may implement certain 'stabilisation options', one of which is that that we (or any of our assets and liabilities) be transferred to a third party designated by the Hong Kong Monetary Authority.
-It is also possible that, under such stablisation options, your termination rights (where these are exercisable by virtue of such resolution measures) may be disapplied or that some of our liabilities owed to you may be bailed in.
+The Banking Act applies because we are an English company that falls within its scope.
+As a result, in serious circumstances, we may be nationalised or we (or any of our assets and liabilities) may be transferred to a third party by a combination of the Treasury, Bank of England or FCA.
+It is also possible that we may become subject to resolution measures and that your termination rights (where these are exercisable by virtue of such resolution measures) may be disapplied or that some of our liabilities owed to you may be bailed in.
 In these scenarios, your counterparty and/or your counterparty risk may change.
 It is unlikely that you will be able to stop such transfer or bail-in, or to enforce any early termination rights against us as a result of such actions.

-Part Two
+2. Part Two:

+2.1.
 CCP client account structures